 The roots of the Jacobite Risings stem from the religious struggles of the Reformation.
 King James the Vll of Scotland and II of England, decided that by promoting edicts of religious tolerance, he would be able to surreptitiously re-establish Catholicism as the official faith of the British Isles.
 However, the Protestant backlash reached near hysteria levels which only increased when a son was born to the King and Queen.

 The Protestants turned to James’s son-in-law William of Orange.
 In 1688 he led a successful invasion of England.
 James panicked and fled.
-The Scottish Jacobite movement died out with the death of their military leader, Viscount Dundee.
+The Scottish Jacobite movement died out with the death of their military leader, Viscount Dundee at the Battle of Killiecrankie.
 However, the Union of the Crowns in 1707 acted as the catalyst which resurrected the Jacobite cause in Scotland and saw many die-hard Presbyterians change sides.

 In 1719, Philip V, King of Spain and his Italian counsellor, Cardinal Giulio Alberoni, threw their lot in with the Scottish Jacobites in the hope of de-stabilising the British crown and setting up a more pliant king in its place.
 The aim was to put James Francis Edward Stuart, son of James VII on the throne.